ECW Hardcore TV: Chicago/Northwest Indiana market

 In the Chicago and Northwest Indiana market, the show traded back and forth among WCIU 26 on Saturdays, and UPN station WPWR 50, broadcast in both Chicago and Gary, on Friday nights, a week behind.
 Meanwhile, KBS Chicago (a Korean station that also carried Big Japan shows at midnight) broadcast Hardcore TV on Friday nights.

 Orlando market

 WRBW in Orlando aired Hardcore TV in a very late night timeslot on Saturdays.
 Also, WNFM (then known as WSWF), a cable only WB affiliate in Fort Myers, aired Hardcore TV in a primetime slot on Saturday Nights.
 The rest of Florida got Hardcore TV on regional sports network the Sunshine Network very late on Friday nights.
 WRBW invoked syndex, meaning ECW was blacked out in the Orlando market on Sunshine.

-New York area

-Beginning on January 8, 1995, ECW Hardcore TV aired on the MSG Network in New York City and the surrounding area at 1 am (late Saturday night/early Sunday morning).
-From 1997 to 1998, the show also aired on WPXN-TV channel 31 in various late night slots each week on Saturday nights.
-Empire Sports Network (western NY) and WBGT-LP (Rochester) also carried the show.

 Pittsburgh market

 WPTT-TV in Pittsburgh, Pennsylvania aired Hardcore TV late on Saturday nights.
 The station, now known as WPNT and owned by the Sinclair Broadcast Group (which at the time operated the station on a local marketing agreement with sidecar Glencairn, Ltd. alongside WPGH-TV, which Sinclair owned outright), now airs Ring of Honor Wrestling from Sinclair-owned Ring of Honor, which is often seen as the spiritual successor to ECW.